Bersant Celina: Loan to Twente

-Loan at Ipswich Town
+Loan to Ipswich Town

-On 3 July 2017, Celina joined EFL Championship side Ipswich Town, on a season-long loan.
+On 3 July 2017, Celina joined Championship side Ipswich Town, on a season-long loan.
 He made his debut for Ipswich on 8 August in a 2–0 EFL Cup first-round win against Luton Town.
 On 22 August 2017, he scored his first goal for Ipswich in an EFL Cup second-round tie against Crystal Palace.
 He scored his first league goal for Ipswich in a 1–2 loss against Queens Park Rangers on 9 September.
 On 28 October, Celina came off the bench to score an 89th-minute winner in a 2–1 away win against Burton Albion, netting a free-kick from 25 yards.
 He also scored in the following two matches against Cardiff City and Preston North End.
 On 13 January, Celina scored a stunning long-range goal from 30-yards out in a 1–0 home win against Leeds United at Portman Road.
 He made 40 appearances for Ipswich during the 2017–18 season, scoring 8 goals, with his long-range effort against Leeds United earning him the club's Goal of the Season award.